ShaneGH/DirectTest/README.md

 // the first parameter is the index of the out parameter, the second parameter is the value mock.GetUserName(123, Dx.Any).Out(1, "John");

+// -OR - the first parameter is the name of the out parameter, the second parameter is the value mock.GetUserName(123, Dx.Any).Out("name", "John");

 string name;
 mock.As<IUserService>().GetUserName(123, out name);